Skip to content

 Summary

-Windows Hello biometrics lets you sign in fast and safe using a PIN, your face, or your fingerprint.
-You can turn these Windows Hello biometrics features on or off using the Local Group Policy Editor or the Registry Editor.
+Windows Hello biometrics provides a fast and secure way to sign in using your PIN, face, or fingerprint.
+You can easily manage these features by turning Windows Hello biometrics on or off through either the Local Group Policy Editor or the Registry Editor.
+The best method depends on your Windows version and preference.

 You can turn biometrics on or off using either the Local Group Policy Editor or the Registry Editor.